 Our Best Fall Lawn Care Tips

-Wondering what you can do to can help your lawn in autumn?
-Here are a few tips.
+Wondering what you can do to help your lawn in autumn?

-If you notice a lot of thin or bare patches, overseed your lawn, using a lawn seed created for Canadian climates.
+If you notice a lot of thin areas, overseed your lawn using a lawn seed created for Canadian climates.

 A product such as our Premium Sun & Shade Grass Seed gives results in as little as 7 days.
 Shortly after aeration is a good time for this job.

 If grubs are a problem, control the pests with nematodes (microscopic larvae that dine on grubs in the soil) such as Wilson GRUB OUT Nematodes.
 Mix the nematodes with water according to package directions, then apply the mixture with a hand-held or hose-end sprayer.
 Water the lawn lightly to wash the nematodes into the soil.

 For more information on nematodes, visit: How to get rid of grubs | Wilson (wilsoncontrol.com)